 Zhang and Ameli wanted to make something that not only worked better than plastic foams but also was friendlier to the environment.
 For instance, Ameli explains, “We wanted to avoid any harmful or expensive solvents.”

 “Cellulose is soluble in water,” he notes.
-His team then chose other ingredients that would dissolved in water.
+His team then chose other ingredients that would dissolve in water.
 Now, when they removed water from the solution, the team hoped to end up with a strong cellulose foam.

 The researchers prepared different recipes.
 Some were just a mix of cellulose nanocrystals and water.
 For stretchiness, other recipes contained a polymer known as polyvinyl alcohol.
 Still others used all of those ingredients, plus an acid.
 That acid helped the molecules of cellulose and polyvinyl alcohol bond.
 Those bonds “hold the nanoscale ingredients together and make the material stronger,” Ameli explains.
 Stronger materials create smaller bubbles inside the foam, he adds, which should produce a higher-quality foam.